svenXY/gpodder-hook-scripts/README.md

-# Hook
+# Extension

-A hook script is a *.py file which contains a class with the name 'gPodderHooks'.
+A extension script is a *.py file which contains a class with the name 'gPodderExtensions'.

-Additionally every hook script needs a config file with some metadata.
-This metadata is necessary to integrate the a hook script in the gPoder GUI.
+Additionally every extension script needs a metadata file.
+This metadata is necessary to integrate the a extension script in the gPoder GUI.

-## How to create a config file